WTF is happening to DEI?

 Let’s keep doing the work, and call it something else.
 “DEI” was never a very useful label anyway – it’s used to describe a wide umbrella of work, some of which in fact furthers oppression instead of alleviating it.

-So for this to work, we have to do something that we’ve needed to do since long before Trump took office.
+For this to work, we have to do something that we’ve needed to do since long before Trump took office:

 Let’s get aligned about what “the work” is.